ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/ip_telephony.md

 ---
-description: The IP Telephony section provides information about all IP Phones (VoIP) and their clients that are detected on the network.
-Phone information is...
+description: The IP Telephony section provides information about all IP Phones (VoIP) and their clients detected on the network.
 ---

 # IP Telephony